Sum of Measures 1—5 (Total Package)

 No amount/estimate: Foreign exchange rules were eased by Bangladesh Bank to provide foreign currency to the Bangladeshi nationals who are visiting abroad and facing problem in returning home due to travel disruptions.
 It also resumed sales of the US dollar to offset extra pressure on the market caused by lower remittance inflows following the COVID-19 outbreak.

-The Ministry of Finance will subsidize interest payments on up to BDT500 billion in working capital loans by scheduled banks to businesses.
+(i) The Ministry of Finance will subsidize interest payments on up to BDT500 billion in working capital loans by scheduled banks to businesses.
 Half of this amount (BDT 250 billion) will be refinanced by Bangladesh Bank and is included in Item 1 above.
-Remaining BDT250 billion will be financed by commercial banks from their own funds.
+Remaining BDT250 billion will be financed by commercial banks from their own funds. (ii) 29 October 2020, increased to BDT400 billion from BDT300 billion, working capital facilities to affected industries and service sector.
+This is part of the BDT500 billion amount in measure i.

 |03 - Direct long-term lending info_outline||BDT50,000,000,000||USD588,581,519|